Work Requirement Disqualifications

 The job pays on a piece-rate basis.

-The average weekly income the employee can reasonably be expected to earn is less than 80% of 20 hours per week at the federal minimum wage.
+When the job is not subject to federal minimum wage laws, the average weekly income the employee can reasonably be expected to earn is less than 80% of 20 hours per week at the federal minimum wage.

 ●The employee is required to join, not join, or quit a labor organization, as a condition of employment.